piecanoe/fm_product_preview_card/README.md

 ### Useful resources

-- [Example resource 1](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - Best flexbox cheat sheet online Stack Overflow Thread on Centering Divs - After painstakingly searching for solutions for hours, this was the solution that worked for me.
+- [Flexbox Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - Best flexbox cheat sheet online
+Stack Overflow Thread on Centering Divs - After painstakingly searching for solutions for hours, this was the solution that worked for me.

 ## Author